vipinnarayane/Power-BI-Business-Insights-360/README.md

 ## Challenges & Solutions

-- **Data Integration:** Faced challenges in integrating data from disparate sources.
-Solved this by standardizing data formats and using SQL Server for efficient data management.
 - **Complex Calculations:** Some financial metrics required complex calculations.
 Used advanced DAX functions and DAX Studio to implement these accurately and efficiently.
 - **User Adoption:** Ensured that the dashboards were intuitive and provided training sessions to stakeholders, increasing adoption and effective use of the new system.